Panda Facts

 Un"bear"ably cute and roly-poly, giant pandas have captured hearts around the world.
 In addition to being completely adorable, pandas are also very strong and surprisingly lean.
 Learn all about the amazing world of pandas with these giant panda facts, including giant panda diet, habitat, reproduction, behavior, and much more.
 Learn if pandas love to swim, why they roll down hills, and what makes them (arguably) the cutest bears in the world.

-• Male pandas do a handstand while peeing to mark trees.[4]
+• Male pandas sometimes will do a handstand while peeing to mark trees.[5]

 • Giant pandas are very comfortable and confident swimmers.[3]